 4. Flexibility

 In a care home, by necessity, there is a daily routine and limited options for independence.
-Choosing live in care for your loved one gives them more freedom to live life the way they choose.
-In a care home, there are set times for mealtimes and bedtimes which may not suit some people living with dementia.
-Also, there is a range of foods to choose from, but food cannot usually be made to your loved one’s specific tastes and requirements.
-Activities are limited and at set times whereas a home carer can be more flexible in supporting your loved one in activities they choose when they want.
+Choosing live-in care for your loved one gives them more freedom to live life the way they choose.
+In a care home, there are set times for meals and bedtimes which may not suit some people living with dementia.
+In a care home, there may be a range of foods to choose from, but food cannot usually be made to your loved one’s specific tastes and requirements.
+Activities are limited and at set times in a care home whereas a home carer can be flexible in supporting your loved one in activities they choose when they want.

 5. Adaptive care

-When you choose live in care you will be assigned a care manager to ensure that everything runs smoothly for your loved one.
-The care manager will liaise with the carer so that they are informed of any changes in your loved one’s needs.
-Your care manager will always be on hand if you have any concerns or questions, too.
-This means that your loved one’s health and wellbeing will be monitored constantly, and it will be easy to adapt care to their changing needs.
+When you choose live-in care you will be assigned a Care Manager to ensure that everything runs smoothly for your loved one.
+They liaise with the carer and are informed of any changes in your loved one’s needs.
+Your Care Manager will always be on hand if you have any concerns or questions.
+Your loved one’s health and well-being are monitored constantly.
+It is easy to adapt care to their changing needs.

 We’re here to help

-If you would like to know more about then benefits of live in care for dementia patients, or how Mumby’s can help your loved one with dementia care, please call us on 0800 505 3511 for a friendly chat.
+If you would like to know more about the benefits of live-in care for dementia patients, or how Mumby’s can help your loved one with dementia care, please call us on 01865 391187 for a friendly chat.